Omj3579/my-multilingual-site-production/src/Project structure/contract-manufacturing.md

 - **Section Title:** Our Contract Manufacturing Services
 - **Features:**
   1. Comprehensive Project Management — From initial design to final delivery, we manage every aspect of your manufacturing project.
-  2. Advanced Molding Technologies — State-of-the-art injection and blow molding for complex, high-precision parts.
+  2. Advanced Moulding Technologies — State-of-the-art injection and blow Moulding for complex, high-precision parts.
   3. Flexible Production Volumes — Scalable solutions for both small and large production runs.
   4. Quality Assurance — Rigorous testing and inspection at every stage to ensure top-tier quality.
   5. Supply Chain Integration — Seamless logistics, sourcing, and inventory management.